Go Back

 The following days and regions are expected to have a more focused area of severe weather, with storms capable of producing high wind gusts, frequent lightning strikes, flooding downpours, hail, and, in a few rare cases, a tornado.

-Another pocket where downpours will continue to repeat will be over portions of the central and northern Plains, part of the Upper Midwest, with Iowa generally smack in the middle.
-Lamoni, Iowa, has picked up nearly 4.50 inches of rain, with just over 4 inches falling on Imperial, Nebraska, since the start of the week.
+Another pocket where downpours will continue to repeat will be over portions of the central and northern Plains and part of the Upper Midwest, with eastern Nebraska and Iowa generally smack in the middle.
+Impressively, Grand Island, Nebraska, has picked up 7.13 inches since Wednesday.
 More is on the way and while that may be good for crops in drought areas, too much can lead to flash flooding.

 Looking farther ahead, severe thunderstorms Friday are most likely to occur, at least at a localized level, from central and western Nebraska, northward through the Dakotas, northwestern Minnesota and parts of southern Manitoba and Saskatchewan, Canada.